Can Breastfeeding Cause Cavities?

 • Give water to your baby at nap time

-• Do not allow your baby to carry around a bottle of milk or sippy cup of juice
+• Do not allow your baby to carry around a bottle of milk or a sippy cup of juice

 • Avoid letting your baby fall asleep with a bottle